Huntingdon Life Sciences: Protests and intimidation

 The Stop Huntingdon Animal Cruelty (SHAC) campaign is based in the UK and US, and has aimed to close the company down since 1999.
 According to its website, the campaign's methods are restricted to non-violent direct action, as well as lobbying and demonstrations.
 It targets not only HLS itself, but any company, institution, or person allegedly doing business with the laboratory, whether as clients, suppliers, or even disposal and cleaning services, and the employees of those companies.

 Despite its stated non-violent position, SHAC members have been convicted of crimes of violence against HLS employees.
 On 25 October 2010 five SHAC members received prison sentences for threatening HLS staff.
 SHAC has also been accused of encouraging arson and violent assault.
 An HLS director was assaulted in front of his child.
 HLS managing director Brian Cass was sent a mousetrap primed with razor blades, and in February 2001 was attacked by three men armed with pickaxe handles and CS gas.
 Another businessman with links to HLS was attacked and knocked unconscious adjacent to a barn his assailants had set alight.

 Both SHAC and Animal Liberation Front activists have been alleged to have been engaged in harassment and intimidation, including issuing hoax bomb threats and death threats.
 In 2003, Daniel Andreas San Diego was accused by the American FBI of "ecoterrorism" in support of SHAC in the San Francisco Area; however, there is some question whether his "terrorist plot" was an entrapment operation by the American FBI.
 In 2008 seven of SHAC's senior members were described by prosecutors as "some of the key figures in the Animal Liberation Front" and found guilty of conspiracy to blackmail HLS.

+Effect of campaign

+The campaign against HLS led to its share price crashing, the Royal Bank of Scotland closing its bank account, and the British government arranging for the Bank of England to give them an account.
+In 2000, HLS was dropped from the New York Stock Exchange because of its market capitalization had fallen below NYSE limits.